 Throughout the 1990s, Microsoft faced a string of Federal Trade Commission and Justice Department investigations.
 Some related allegations that Microsoft made unfair deals with computer manufacturers who installed the Windows operating system on their computers.
-Other charges involved Microsoft forcing computer manufactures to sell Microsoft's Internet Explorer as a condition for selling the Windows operating system with their computers.
+Other charges involved Microsoft forcing computer manufacturers to sell Microsoft's Internet Explorer as a condition for selling the Windows operating system with their computers.

 At one point, Microsoft faced a possible break up of its two divisions—operating systems and software development.
 Microsoft defended itself, harking back to Bill Gates' earlier battles with software piracy and proclaiming that such restrictions were a threat to innovation.
 Eventually, Microsoft was able to find a settlement with the federal government to avoid a breakup.